-- 7 1Plant Taxonomy/Biosystematics and Conservation Biology Research Lab, - 8 Department of Applied Biology, Ebonyi State University, Abakaliki, Nigeria, - 9 2Department of Crop Production and Protection, Obafemi Awolowo University, Ile-Ife, Nigeria, - 10 3Department of Crop Production & Landscape Management, Ebonyi State University, Abakaliki, Nigeria. - 11 4Natural Resources Institute, University of Greenwich, Medway Campus, Central Avenue, Chatham Maritime, Kent, 12 UK, - 13 5Department of Biology, Nwafor Orizu College of Education, Nsugbe, Nigeria - 14 Correspondence Author's email: drnnamanikate@gmail.com , +2348037786269 - 15 Academic Editor: name - 16 Received: date; Accepted: date; Published: date - 17 Abstract: The southeastern part of Nigeria is one of the major hotspot of useful plant genetic resources. - 18 These endemic species are associated with a rich indigenous knowledge and cultural diversity in relation 19 to their use and conservation.
+Abstract: The southeastern part of Nigeria is one of the major hotspots of useful plant genetic resources.
+These endemic species are associated with a rich indigenous knowledge and cultural diversity in relation to their use and conservation.
 Sphenostylis stenocarpa (ex.
 A. Rich.)
-Harms., (African Yam Bean (AYB), is 20 - one such crop within the family of Fabaceae.
-Its nutritional and eco-friendly characteristics have value in 21 ameliorating malnutrition, hidden hunger and environmental degradation inherent in resource-poor 22 rural and semi-rural communities throughout Africa.
-However, lack of information from the custodians 23 of this crop is limiting its sustainable development.
-Ethnobotanical survey on the diversity, uses, and 24 constraints limiting the cultivation and use of the crop in South-eastern Nigeria are documented.
-25 Five-hundred respondents were randomly selected and data collected through oral interviews and 26 focused group discussion (FGD).
-Semi-structured questionnaires (SSQ) were also used to elicit - 27 information from a spectrum of AYB users comprising community leaders, farmers, market women and - 28 consumers in these states.
-Results showed that the majority of the respondents lacked formal education - 29 and were of age group of 40 - 50 years while, female gender-dominated with limited access to land and - 30 extension officers.
+Harms., (African Yam Bean (AYB)), is one such crop within the family of Fabaceae.
+Its nutritional and eco-friendly characteristics have value in ameliorating malnutrition, hidden hunger and environmental degradation inherent in resource-poor rural and semi-rural communities throughout Africa.
+However, lack of information from the custodians of this crop is limiting its sustainable development.
+Therefore, ethnobotanical surveys on the diversity, uses, and constraints limiting the cultivation and use of the crop in southeastern Nigeria were carried out.
+Five-hundred respondents were randomly selected and data collected through oral interviews and focused group discussion (FGD).
+Semi-structured questionnaires (SSQ) were also used to elicit information from a spectrum of AYB users comprising community leaders, farmers, market women and consumers in five States.
+Results showed that the majority of the respondents lacked formal education and were of the age group of 40-50 years, while the female gender dominated with limited access to land and extension officers.
 Seed coat colour largely determined utilization.
-Long cooking time, requirement for - 31 staking materials, aging of farmers and low market demand were among the major constraints limiting 32 further cultivation and utilization of AYB.
-In-situ conservation is made by hanging dried fruits by the - 33 fireside, beside the house, storing in earthenware, calabash gourds, cans and bottles.
-It is concluded that - 34 there is urgent need to scale up conservation through robust linkages between contemporary scientific - 35 domains and indigenous peoples in order to harness and incorporate the rich indigenous knowledge in - 36 local communities for enhanced scientific knowledge, biodiversity conservation and its sustainable - 37 utilization for food security.
+Long cooking time, requirement for staking materials, aging of farmers and low market demand were among the major constraints limiting further cultivation and utilization of AYB.
+In-situ conservation was by hanging dried fruits by the fireside, beside the house, storing in earthenware, calabash gourds, cans and bottles.
+It is concluded that there is urgent need to scale up conservation through robust linkages between contemporary scientific domains and indigenous peoples in order to harness and incorporate the rich indigenous knowledge in local communities for enhanced scientific knowledge, biodiversity conservation and its sustainable utilization for food security.

-- 39 Keywords: African Yam Bean; indigenous knowledge; genetic erosion; conservation; food security; Nigeria - 40 41
+Keywords: African Yam Bean; indigenous knowledge; genetic erosion; conservation; food security; Nigeria

-42 1.
-Introduction
+1. Introduction

-43 The dependence of humans on plants for their livelihood is connected to the development of specific 44 knowledge on plant value, use, management, and conservation [1,2].
-The Convention on Biological 45 Diversity [3] stress the need to respect, preserve and maintain the knowledge, innovation and practices of 46 indigenous communities relevant for the conservation and sustainable use of biological diversity.
-The 47 direct relationship between biological and cultural diversity shows that the maintenance of the former can 48 help preserve the latter while increasing the capacity of human to adapt to change [4].
-Just as biological 49 diversity underpins the resilience of natural systems so does cultural diversity [5] and this increases the 50 resilience of social systems.
-Indigenous people are the major custodians of knowledge on endemic 51 biodiversity because of the long and intertwined associations between their survival and the utilization of 52 plant species for food, traditional medicine and a diversity of other uses.
-Harnessing this information can 53 strengthen research in the contemporary scientific domain on AYB.
+The dependence of humans on plants for their livelihood is connected to the development of specific knowledge on plant value, use, management, and conservation [1,2].
+The Convention on Biological Diversity [3] stresses the need to respect, preserve and maintain the knowledge, innovation and practices of indigenous communities relevant for the conservation and sustainable use of biological diversity.
+The direct relationship between biological and cultural diversity shows that the maintenance of the former can help preserve the latter while increasing the capacity of human to adapt to change [4].
+Just as biological diversity underpins the resilience of natural systems, so does cultural diversity [5] and this increases the resilience of social systems.
+Indigenous people are the major custodians of knowledge on endemic biodiversity because of the long and intertwined associations between their survival and the utilization of plant species for food, traditional medicine and a diversity of other uses.
+Harnessing this information can strengthen research in the contemporary scientific domain on AYB.